I'm an

 studying web security.

 researching security and privacy, mostly in web applications.
 I'm in the Google Security Hall of Fame for some subtle security holes that I found in Gmail and Google Documents in early 2011.
+More recently, I found a number of security holes in Pivotal Cloud Foundry.

 I'm also interested in

-emergent processes from nature.
+emergent processes in nature.

 the simulation of emergent processes and self-organizing systems, primarily from the natural world.
-One recent creation is an HTML5 canvas-based simulation of ants exploring and
+Check out an HTML5 canvas-based simulation of ants exploring and

 working togethercommunicating via pheromone signals.
 These pheromone signals are local, and although the ants know nothing about each other, the resulting emergent system displays complex behaviors, which allow the ants

-Mavenlink, where I
+Mavenlink, where I built

-help guide the engineering team.
+the engineering team.

-help guide the engineering team, applying
+the engineering team, applying

 agile practices to